havk64/Betty-on-Emacs/README.md

 that consists basically of the addition 3 lines of lisp code to your `.emacs`
 config file.

- 1. Clone this repo somewhere in your system and run the `install.sh script`:
+ 1. Clone this repo somewhere in your system and run the `install.sh` script:

         $ git clone git@github.com:havk64/Betty-on-Emacs.git

 	    $ cd Betty-on-Emacs

 	    $ ./install.sh

 > The script `install.sh` uses [GNU Stow](https://www.gnu.org/software/stow/) which is a tool for managing the
 installation of multiple software packages in the same run-time directory tree,